Burrow likely out 'several weeks' with calf strain

 Cincinnati Bengals coach Zac Taylor told reporters Friday that he expects quarterback Joe Burrow to be sidelined "several weeks" due to a calf strain.

-Burrow was carted off the field during Thursday's practice with the injury.
+Burrow was carted off the field with the injury during Thursday's practice.
 He was rolling to his right during drills when he pulled up short in what appeared to be a noncontact injury and was later carted off the field.

 "Joe got more days this July than he ever has in the NFL," Taylor told reporters.
 "And so I feel really good about the progress we made during those July practices we had with Joe, and when he's able to get back, we'll be able to get in the work we need."